There are a couple of ways to start using Sass:

 Here's the quickest way we've found to start using Sass by using the command line:

-Open your command line application.
+Open your Terminal or Command Prompt.
 On the Mac the Terminal.app comes installed by default.
 It's located in your "Utilities" folder.
+On Windows, run `cmd`.

 Install Sass.
 Ruby uses Gems to manage its various packages of code like Sass.
 In your open terminal window type: